anseki/jquery-plainmodal/README.md

 [plainOverlay](http://anseki.github.io/jquery-plainoverlay) may be better, if you want the overlay that covers a page, elements or iframe-windows.

 ## History
+ * 2014-12-15			v0.8.0			Call `options.offset` Function when window is resized.
+And add args and return value.
  * 2014-12-06			v0.7.0			Add custom events `plainmodalbeforeopen` and `plainmodalbeforeclose`
  * 2014-11-02			v0.6.4			Fix: touch devices scroll the window.
  * 2014-09-15			v0.6.2			Fix: The event handler by initialize is registered repeatedly.